Thursday, September 30, 2021

 I get why you would do this but, there's gotta be other ways.
 Most of the other channels would have much more programming available so that when you'd catch that one show, you might stick around for some other programming, and Vice has done that a bit.
 I mean, I do like most of their programming, or at least get why somebody would be compelled to watch them, or watch them if they run into it one day.
 That said, partly in their defense, other channels that would do this, all started before streaming was a major thing.
 Right now, you're lucky if you're a channel that has one "Dark Side of the Ring".
 I mean, look at AMC for instance; they're last cash cow, "The Walking Dead" is in its final season and despite airing such great groundbreaking series as "Breaking Bad" and "Mad Men", they're not a topic of conversation anymore.
 What's their big program, "Killing Eve" which isn't even fully theirs and I'm probably the only one who is still following that show?
 At this rate, they're gonna have to go back to being a movie channel if this doesn't improve.

 Vice is quickly turning into just another A&E, at this rate, only less interesting 'cause A&E is occasionally more fun and light-hearted and doesn't have the stench of taking "The Dark Side" of every single subject they cover.
 (Although, maybe "The Dark Side of Storage Auctions" might be interesting though...
-No, it wouldn't.)
+No, nevermid, it wouldn't.)
 That's the "At best" situation, I might add.
 I actually predict that Vice won't be around longer then a decade or so from now.
-Something's gonna change hands, business-wise, and the channel's gonna get caught in the middle and with Disney and Hearst at the top and Vice having connections to both HBO and Fox News and whoever else in the future they'll try to piggyback on, eventually it'll basically turn back into just a brand for their documentary news division again, but it'll be shut out because something like Axios or Vox is gonna be bigger and more important and relevant then them and the channel will just become, like A&E 2 or something, were they show just the more high-profile darker content.
+Something's gonna change hands, business-wise, and the channel's gonna get caught in the middle and with Disney and Hearst at the top and Vice having connections to both HBO and Fox News and whoever else in the future they'll try to piggyback on, eventually it'll basically turn back into just a brand for their documentary news division again, but it'll be shut out because something like Axios or Vox is gonna be bigger and more important and relevant then them and the channel will just become, like A&E 2 or something, where they show just the more high-profile darker content.
 Like, that'll be where reruns of "Leah Remini: Scientology and the Aftermath" will be replayed while A&E just shows more "Storage Wars" spinoffs.

 Or somebody else will take over the channel or something and turn it into some other morphed form of whatever they thought a Vice channel would be.
 Probably a reality show channel that only shows bad "Bar Rescue" and "Pawn Stars" wannabes.
 It's so bizarre how they got this hit, you know?
 Vice is an also ran that has gotten an accidental hit and kinda just doesn't know where to go from there.
 I don't know if it can be much else, but it's attempts to be more and what that'll end up looking like are gonna be an interesting test case for the future of modern cable television.
 I suspect it's ultimately not gonna succeed, but I could be wrong.
 I don't think that means a new channel on cable couldn't succeed in some form, but it's gonna need a lot more backing, a lot more of a wider audience appeal, and much more self-aware people behind the channel of what they're trying to accomplish, and those who understand how to adapt and grow a cable channel in a streaming world successfully.
 Perhaps it will be somebody who previously had experience and success from a streaming brand and move into television, but either way, it's gonna be difficult.
 My initial instinct was always that Vice wasn't a big enough brand to start up a channel of its own, and usually I think it's a weird and sketchy idea for any brand that isn't originally a television brand to then suddenly move into television, of any kind.
 Like, I don't know why I have a Red Bull streaming channel on my Roku, but I don't delete it 'cause it has actual shows..., I have no idea who watches them, but they're there and they're more successful then say, the now-defunct NRA Channel..., but arguably, while Vice haven't come close to meeting the goals they set for themselves, they have succeeded more then they probably should've so far, and potentially, they could advance farther.
 We'll see if that happens....

 In the meantime, Vice, I know you're trying to capitalize on the hit you have, but try to stay out of the Dark Side for a little while.
 It's a not good look for you to keep redoing that trick to lesser and lesser results.
-You don't be the depressing dark channel; it'll hurt some of your more cool positive programming in the long run, and who wants to ruin "Slutever" like that?
+You don't want to be the depressing dark channel; it'll hurt some of your more cool positive programming in the long run, and who wants to ruin "Slutever" like that?
 You're lucky you got this far; maybe cheer up a little more, you know...?

 Thursday, September 23, 2021